cpontrelli/aave-flash-loan/README.md

 ```
 This script creates a hardhat fork of the goerli testnet and uses a
 pre-funded account to perform a flash loan using AAVE v3.
-The flash loan sets up a leveraged lending position by loaning 200 USDC,
+The flash loan sets up a leveraged lending position by flash loaning
-lending the USDC on the user's behalf, and borrowing 100 USDC on the user's
+100 USDC, transferring 100 USDC from the user, and lending the total
-behalf to pay off half of the loan.
-100 USDC must be supplied
+200 USDC on the user's behalf.
+It then borrows 100 USDC on this collateral
-by the user to repay the flash loan.
+to pay off half of the flash loan.

 After this leveraged position is entered, a separate series of transactions
 is initiated to exit the leveraged position.
 A new flash loan is created to repay